List of Days of Our Lives characters introduced in the 1980s: Diana Colville

-Diana and "Roman" resumed their relationship after his investigation of the Torres family put her in danger and she moved back in with him.
-They hid from the Torreses in the Bahamas and became engaged.
-Thinking they were safe, they returned to Salem.
-"Roman" was almost killed by a bomb the Torreses planted.
-"Roman" began having memory flashes of John's life.
-When "Roman" also began to suspect that Roman's presumed-dead wife, Marlena Evans was actually alive, it strained his relationship with Diana.
-Soon after Marlena was found alive, Diana abruptly left Salem, believing her relationship with "Roman" to be unsalvageable.
+Diana and "Roman" resume their relationship after his investigation of the Torres family puts her in danger and she moves back in with him.
+They hide from the Torreses in the Bahamas and get engaged.
+Thinking they are safe, they return to Salem.
+"Roman" is almost killed by a bomb the Torreses plant.
+"Roman" then begins having memory flashes of John's life.
+When "Roman" also begins to suspect that his presumed-dead wife, Marlena Evans, is actually alive, it strains his relationship with Diana.
+Soon after, Diana's supposed first husband arrives, shocking Diana, who thought he was dead.
+Diana reveals that they were never actually married, but Cal refuses to let go of her.
+Diana later accidentally shoots "Roman" when he fights with Cal.
+Filled with guilt, she abruptly leaves Salem.

 In 2019, Diana returned to Salem.
-John, by now a private detective and no longer living as Roman, searched for the mother of Matthew Cooper, who under the alias Leo Stark was blackmailing John's grandson Will Horton.
-Leo's mother, Diana Cooper, turned out to be Colville, having married a Richard Cooper shortly after leaving Salem.
+John, by now a private detective and no longer living as Roman, searches for the mother of Matthew Cooper, who, under the alias of Leo Stark, is blackmailing John's grandson Will Horton.
+Leo's mother, Diana Cooper, turns out to be Diana Colville, having married Richard Cooper shortly after leaving Salem.
 Diana had become an embittered schemer, due in part to Richard's abuse.
-She kept blackmail material against her own son, who killed Richard.
-Diana told John that he is Leo's real father; she was pregnant when she left Salem, and Richard agreed to raise her child as his own.
-Hoping to seduce John, Diana poisoned Marlena with penicillin, to which Marlena is allergic; Marlena survived.
-Diana was caught and arrested, and she admitted that John is not Leo's father.
+She keeps blackmail material against her own son, who killed Richard.
+Diana tells John that he is Leo's real father, claiming that she was pregnant when she left Salem, and Richard agreed to raise her child as his own.
+Hoping to seduce John, Diana poisons Marlena with penicillin, to which Marlena is allergic.
+Marlena survives and Diana is arrested and admits that John is not Leo's father.
+In 2024, following an argument with Leo during a visit, she instructs him to never visit again.